EricaLinaG/Emacsn/README.md

 ## A system to enable easy management of multiple emacs configurations.

-This is literally just a script and a __Makefile__ to create an easy system of installing and managing multiple emacs installations from github.
+This is just some __Makefile__, a script and some elisp to create an easy system of installing and managing multiple emacs installations from github.
 The emacs installs just need to work in _.emacs.d_ under normal cirmumstances, with an _init.el_.